MultiSafepay/docs/content/payments/features/email-template/_index.md

 **Chargeback email (to merchant)**
 For notifying you when a customer requests a [chargeback](/payments/chargebacks/about/) (recommended if you accept credit card payments).

-Make sure you add one or more email addresses to send these emails to in your MultiSafepay account, under **Contact information** > **Chargeback email**.
+Make sure you add one or more email addresses to send these emails to in your MultiSafepay dashboard, under **Contact information** > **Chargeback email**.

 **Manual Capture reservation completed (to customer)**